eduardo-antunes/plainline/README.md

 `right`, which define the left and right sections of the statusline/winbar, respectively.
 Each of these keys should be a list of providers.

-A provider is a simply a function that fetches a particular piece of information and returns it as nicely formatted text.
+A provider is simply a function that fetches a particular piece of information and returns it as nicely formatted text.
 They are the building blocks of plainline.
 The builtin providers, which are listed below, may be specified by name (i.e. as strings).
-You can also pass your functions as providers, as long as they return strings (or nil).
+You can also pass your own functions as providers, as long as they return strings (or nil).

 * `mode`: current mode;
 * `tabpage`: current tab page number;